Stephen Woods Jr.

-Stephen Hugo Woods Jr. (born June 10, 1995) is an American professional baseball pitcher who is a free agent.
+Stephen Hugo Woods Jr. (born June 10, 1995) is an American professional baseball pitcher for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 He has previously played in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.

 Amateur career

 Woods attended Half Hollow Hills East High School in Dix Hills, New York.
 While pitching for the school's baseball team in 2013, he threw two consecutive no-hitters.

 The Tampa Bay Rays selected Woods in the sixth round of the 2013 MLB draft, but he did not sign with the Rays.
 He enrolled at State University of New York at Albany, and played college baseball for the Albany Great Danes.
 In the summer of 2014, he played collegiate summer baseball for the North Fork Ospreys of the Hamptons Collegiate Baseball League, and in the summer of 2015 he played for the Wareham Gatemen of the Cape Cod Baseball League.

 Professional career

 San Francisco Giants

-After his junior year, the San Francisco Giants selected Woods in the eighth round of the 2016 MLB draft.
+After his junior year, the San Francisco Giants selected Woods in the eighth round of the 2016 Major League Baseball draft.
 Woods signed with the Giants rather than return to Albany for his senior year.
-He spent his first professional season with both the AZL Giants and the Low-A Salem-Keizer Volcanoes, posting a combined 1–2 record and 3.34 ERA in 35 total innings.
+He spent his first professional season with both the Arizona League Giants and the Low-A Salem-Keizer Volcanoes, posting a combined 1–2 record and 3.34 ERA in 35 total innings.
 In 2017, he played for the Single-A Augusta GreenJackets, going 6–7 with a 2.95 ERA in 110 innings.